0xLJoseb/Apuntes/Schooled Writeup/Schooled Writeup.md

 As attackers we would be interested in accessing the account of "Lianne Carter" teacher, since she has a manager role.
 So let's try to add the user "Lianne Carter" to the mathematics course.

+So.
+We can see that we have a small button named "Enrol Users" in which it seems we have the ability to enroll students to the course forcibly.

 ![Agregaralcurso](https://github.com/0xLJoseb/Apuntes/blob/main/Schooled%20Writeup/Content/Agregaralcurso.PNG)